 I’m so grateful to have my baby girl and I know that the exhaustion is only temporary.
 Baking makes me feel like myself again.
 Me, Pandora, and baking is my happy place.

 My last few attempts at baking fall treats haven’t been successful but these cookies were a hit.
 Even my kids, who have seen enough cookies and cupcakes to send them to therapy, said these were REALLY good.
+Well duh they have butterscotch in them.
+My favorite.

-oatmeal scotchie but my only complaint is that they’re always dry.
-Adding pumpkin solves this problem and the result is an incredibly moist cookie with a slight pumpkin flavor.
 I found the batter to the original recipe to be entirely too wet and had to add a significant amount of flour to make them into any cookie form.
 I added some pumpkin pie spice too to up the pumpkin flavor.

 - 2 cups all purpose flour